Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

 ## Example Configurations

-The following examples can be added to an existing `contrast_security.yaml` file to achieve the example desired behavior.
+You can add the following examples to an existing *contrast_security.yaml* file to achieve the desired behavior.

-### Enable Profiler Chaining
+### Enable profiler chaining

 The following configuration enables profiler chaining.
-This allows the .NET Agent to work alongside other tools that use the CLR Profiling API such as performance APMs.
+This allows the .NET agent to work alongside other tools that use the CLR Profiling API, such as performance APMs.

 ```
 agent: